-- a International applicants are not subject to the quota restrictions in 4.5.1 and 4.5.2 above, but the DVC and Provost may impose an upper limit on the number of international applicants admitted to any academic program or course. - b As a guide for international applicants, the current year's minimum entry cut-off rank for each undergraduate program is included in the University's annual Undergraduate International Prospectus.
-This rank may be either: - i a pre-determined rank nominated by the Faculty or School as the minimum level of academic achievement required for students to succeed in the program; or - ii a rank set on the basis of the previous year's cut-off rank for domestic applicants for the program.
+- a International applicants are not subject to the quota restrictions in 4.5a and b above, but the DVC and Provost may impose an upper limit on the number of international applicants admitted to any academic program or course. - b As a guide for international applicants, the year of admission minimum entry cut-off rank for each undergraduate program is included in the University's annual Undergraduate International Prospectus.
+This rank may be either: - a pre-determined rank nominated by the Faculty or School as the minimum level of academic achievement required for students to succeed in the program; or - ii a rank set on the basis of the previous year's cut-off rank for domestic applicants for the program.